freeanser/restaurant-list/README.md

 * Browse detailed information of restaurants
 * Link restaurant addresses to Google Maps
 * Search for specific restaurants
+* Add a new restaurant
+* Edit an existing restaurant
+* Delete a restaurant

 ## Getting Started
 1. Make sure you have Node.js and npm installed.